[Page 7: Additional Materials]

 The Parker House

-The Parker House in beautiful downtown Boston has become the Omni Parker Hotel.
+The Parker House in beautiful downtown Boston has become our Omni Parker Hotel.

 The Reverend Thomas Chalmers